Yarden-Tal/Calculate-It/README.md

 # My React TypeScript calculator
-Geared at pixel-perfect Front End design with Styled Components
+Geared at pixel-perfect Front End design with Styled Components, React and TypeScript

 ## The original design link for reference: